ICO – 2002 Developer Interview

 Ueda: Yea, this is also something I’ve said a lot, but when I originally entered the game industry, I wasn’t someone who knew anything about the fundamentals of games, so-called “game design,” or how to go about directing a game.
-Later when I moved to SCE, I was given a chance to make a game myself… Toyama, even then I think you were someone with a ton of experience in making games, and I wondered to myself if I could make something different that could contend with a profitable, commercial release created by such experienced people as yourself.
+Later when I moved to SCE, I was given a chance to make a game myself… Toyama, I think you were someone with a ton of experience in making games, even then, and I wondered to myself if I could make something different that could contend with a profitable, commercial release created by experienced people such as yourself.
 As a result, I was going to make my game by removing all the “game-like” elements from it that I could.
 I think partly it was my youth, but I wanted to do the opposite of what others were doing.
 Those were some of my very first ideas when it came to creating ICO.

 Toyama: It was a style of game that Japanese players had never seen before.

 Ueda: Yeah, you’ve told me that before.
 It’s funny how only very recently did we start talking and going drinking together.
 Before that, even though we worked on games on the same floor at SCE, about the only relationship we had was when you saw ICO in a magazine and said it looked just like something developed overseas.

 Toyama: That’s right, I remember that.
 When I moved from Konami to SCE, the first project I was involved in was Yoake no Mariko, which was not a survival horror game.
 It had the same release date as ICO actually.

 Toyama: Yeah, so when I saw that article about ICO in Famitsu, I was curious because it said it was an SCE game, but I thought it might have actually been developed by a Western studio and brought to us for publishing.